-- o Continue checking of cameras on weekly basis (USFS contract: through Sept/Oct) - o Begin formal species identification and cataloguing of photos in project database - o Continued meetings with Dokken on concept designs for primary roads and highways
+- Continue checking of cameras on weekly basis (USFS contract: through Sept/Oct) - Transferring photos in project database - o Continued meetings with Dokken on concept designs for primary roads and highways

-At least 2 adult toads documented moving all the way under the ERS.
-Most photos have not yet been analyzed, so should have more results to report on toads, frogs, and other herpetofauna to report next quarter.
+Low activity reported of herpetofauna in general at site.
+Most photos have not yet been analyzed, will have results to report on toads, frogs, and other herpetofauna after field portion of study is complete.